Schema Validation & Error Categorization

 CRITICAL |

-Structural/Compliance Blocker | Ingestion halted.
+Structural/compliance blocker | Ingestion halted.
 No deadlines calculated until resolved. | Synchronous alert to ops manager; blocks downstream routing. | MISSING_FILING_DATE, INVALID_PRIORITY_CLAIM_FORMAT, SCHEMA_VERSION_MISMATCH |

 WARNING |

-Semantic/Contextual Ambiguity | Record ingested with provisional flag.
+Semantic/contextual ambiguity | Record ingested with a provisional flag.
 Requires paralegal review within 24h. | Queued in review dashboard with pre-filled correction templates. | MISMATCHED_APPLICANT_NAME, NON_STANDARD_ACTION_CODE, DUPLICATE_APPLICATION_NUMBER |

 INFO |

-Metadata/Enrichment Gap | Record ingested.
+Metadata/enrichment gap | Record ingested.
 Logged for batch enrichment or fallback processing. | Asynchronous enrichment job; zero workflow interruption. | ABSTRACT_TRUNCATED, DRAWINGS_MISSING, NON_CANONICAL_TITLE_CASE |

 import hashlib